punicasuite/punicasuite.github.io/content/tutorials/How-Descypt-privatekey-from-keystore.md

 ### How can I decrypt the private key in my keystore?

-1. Open [SmartX](http://smartxdebug.ont.io/#/) and goto "tool"",you will found Decrypt Private Key at last.
+1. Open [SmartX](http://smartxdebug.ont.io/#/) and goto "tool",you will found Decrypt Private Key at last.
 2. Take the following information from your keystore:

         a) Encrypted private key ( e.g. 6fn6KFrpXTeLQUTus82IW56mOf9zfCzsYenbbtlHGv6GD1y3q5PV3pD2LQRh7iPQ)